tsgates/arch-wiki-markdown/wiki/Nsd.md

 Before starting up nsd you can check the zone files using the nsd-checkconf command with the zone file name as a parameter.

-In order to build the zone database that makes nsd run exceptionally quickly the database file must be rebuilt each time a zone or config file is changed, and the following command is executed as the nsd user (the daemon runs as nsd and that user must be able to read /var/db/nsd/nsd.db):
+In version 3 in order to build the zone database that makes nsd run exceptionally quickly the database file must be rebuilt each time a zone or config file is changed, and the following command is executed as the nsd user (the daemon runs as nsd and that user must be able to read /var/db/nsd/nsd.db):

     nsdc rebuild

+However in nsd version 4 nsdc has been removed and a new command nsd-control replaces it.
+Refer to the doc file at /usr/share/doc/nsd/UPGRADING)

 In order to start nsd then type as root: